 As part of our business strategies and future plans, we intend to expand our business and have some of our products manufactured to the United States.
-The plan will involve the following steps: (1) find a potential location, (2) conduct title searches and due diligence to the facility, (3) apply for mortgage (not applicable if the facility is leased), (4) complete the purchase, (5) start improvements, if necessary, (6) purchase new equipment for manufacturing and pollution control, and (7) hire local labor to start operation.
-We are working on the first step and have engaged a broker to find a potential location.
+The plan will involve the following steps: (1) find a potential location, (2) conduct title searches and due diligence to the facility, (3) apply for a mortgage unless the facility is leased, (4) complete the purchase or sign the lease, (5) start renovations and improvements, if necessary, (6) purchase new equipment for manufacturing and pollution control, and (7) hire local labor to begin operations.
+As of the date of this prospectus, we are in the first step and have engaged a broker to find a suitable manufacturing location.
 We are looking for an existing industrial facility suitable for manufacturing use that supports our manufacturing requirements that has a well-developed transportation network that would meet the demands of the operation, is served by utilities, especially electricity, natural gas, water, sewer and high-speed telecommunications, has a favorable local employment pool and competitive operating costs (labor, utilities and taxes).
 We believe that finding a location will be the most time-consuming and challenging part of the plan.
-We plan to engage local experts to navigate local laws and requirements.
+We intend to engage local experts to navigate local laws and requirements.
 The cost to set up manufacturing capabilities in the United States is expected to be approximately \$20 million.
-We plan to finance the purchase of the facility by mortgage and profits from operation.
-We expect to start manufacturing products in the United States in the second quarter of 2023.
+We plan to finance the purchase of the facility by a mortgage and profits from the operation.
+We expect to start manufacturing products in the United States in three to six months after this offering is completed.
 If the plans are successfully executed, we intend to maintain manufacturing in the United States and China in the short term.
 We plan to gradually shift manufacturing from China to the United States in the long term and eventually close the manufacturing sites in China.
 See "Business - Growth Strategies - Made in the United States" on page 58.